Make the assistant feel native to your website

 What to keep controlled.

-Use real conversation data to inspect whether custom ai agent branding is actually improving answer quality, reducing back-and-forth, and creating more trust.
+Use real conversation data to inspect whether branding is actually improving answer quality, reducing back-and-forth, and creating clearer trust signals around who.

 Check ownership and controls